Sonnet 411

 Every atom of my being here has changed,

-And yet my love for you remains the same;
+And yet my love for you has stayed the same;

 On the four corners of this world I’ve ranged,